bugsounet/screen/README.md

 - `detectorSleeping` - send a notification to manage detector when screen is off
 - `governorSleeping` - send a notification to manage governor when screen is off
 - `mode` - mode for turn on/off screen
+- `delayed` - delayed time for turn on the screen if your screen is off

 5 modes are available:
  - `mode: 1` - use vgencmd (RPI only)